AbdulZaid/cmsi387/homework/os-literature/README.md

   venue, the level of detail, references cited, etc.

 ####The First Article: "A new solution to the critical section problem" by Howard P. Katseff*

+This article by Howard P. Katseff is directly related to our subject of Process Synchronization, and mainly on Critical Section Structure.
+It is related because it's based on exapnding the solutions of Djiksta's, Knuth's, and Eisenberg and McGuire's solution.
+Moreover, as stated in the introduction "The solution presented here improves on previous solutions by allowing processes to enter their critical sections on a first-come first-served basis."